-The imaging services department of Tidewater Orthopaedics offers two X-ray suites, ultrasound, and an extremity MRI machine.
+The imaging services department of Tidewater Orthopaedics offers two X-ray suites, ultrasound, and an MRI machine.
 The X-ray suites are both digital rooms, which will allow the doctors to see the images on a computer screen for better quality and accuracy of diagnosis.
 Ultrasound allows for a minimally invasive, conservative, low-cost diagnostic procedure.
-The extremity MRI machine is as strong as the larger machines without all the noise and claustrophobic environment.
-It allows you to sit in a recliner-like chair with the affected extremity only in the machine.
-If we are doing your lower extremity, you may even read a book (no ebook readers) or magazine and have a cup of coffee!
+The MRI machine is the gold standard for high quality orthopedic images in a comfortable outpatient setting.

 The staff of radiologic technologists are certified through the American Registry of Radiologic Technologists and must complete continuing education throughout the year.
 Each staff member is dedicated to furthering their knowledge base so that we can better serve your imaging needs.

 A digital X-ray (digital radiology) is a form of X-ray imaging where digital X-ray sensors are used in place of traditional photographic film.
 Digital X-ray is used to diagnose conditions by taking pictures of the inside of the body.

 Bring your doctor’s order for your X-ray and your insurance card(s) with you to your appointment.

 If an X-ray has previously been taken, please bring the films with you to your appointment.

 If you are unable to bring your previous films with you, your appointment may need to be rescheduled.

 Magnetic Resonance Imaging (MRI)